Clayton Kershaw soaks in All-Star start at Dodger Stadium - NewsBreak

 “If I'd had to face more than four batters, I didn’t know what to do,” Kershaw said.

-Kershaw was in an upbeat mood throughout Tuesday night — not only because of his celebratory evening, but because he had already accomplished his toughest task of the All-Star break.
+Kershaw was in an upbeat mood throughout Tuesday night — not only because of his celebratory night, but because he had already accomplished his toughest task of the All-Star break.

 When asked what he'll remember about the week's festivities, he quipped: “My 2-year-old is a maniac.
 Trying to wrangle him for the Home Run Derby, I don’t think I’ve ever been more tired than I was last night.”